connexcs/docs/docs/customer/routing.md

 ## Use Case for Tech Prefix
-Using Tech Prefix with SIP User "Parameter Rewrites" allows for significant granularity to manage permissions for how users are able to make calls.
+Using Tech Prefix with SIP User "Parameter Rewrites" allows for significant granularity to manage permissions for how to connect a user's calls.

 1. Use Parameter Rewrite on the SIP User (found at Customer > Auth > SIP User > Parameter Rewrite) to add a number for calls from this SIP User:

     ![alt text][techprefix-usecase]

-2. Add Tech Prefx for that user in Routing.
+2. Add Tech Prefix for that user in Routing.
 In this example, it would be 1234.
-3. Set how you want those calls routed: Internal to Class5, our to a provider, and so on.
+3. Set how you want those calls routed: Internal to Class5, out to a provider, and so on.

 ## ASR Plus Details
-ASR (Answer Seizure Ratio) is the amount of connected calls divided by the total calls (represented as a %). **ASR Plus** is a proprietary ConnexCS technology which filters known failed non-existent / working numbers between the customer and the terminating, or destination, carrier.
+ASR (Answer Seizure Ratio) is the number of connected calls divided by the total calls (represented as a %). **ASR Plus** is a proprietary ConnexCS technology which filters known failed non-existent / working numbers between the customer and the terminating, or destination, carrier.
 This is especially useful with larger call volumes.
 Unless it's turned off or customized otherwise, ASR+ is active for 90% of calls, which grants the opportunity for the database to be replenished.

 | Value         | Description                |
 | ------------- |----------------------------|